Developer: Gray Matter

 The game has three campaigns that run between America, England, and Russia.
 You play as three different faceless soldiers, but the environment is the main character here.
 Each campaign has an amazing opening scene as well as some memorable moments like the escape on a Jeep in the American campaign, the gripping plane scene in the England campaign, and the tank scenes in the Russian campaign.
 There is never a dull moment in Offensive and everything from sound, great voice acting, and realistic sounding war effects bring together a riveting experience that I truly have not found in any other WWII game (even in later CoD games).

 Instead of trying to pack every scenario into one game (including weapons) we get some long battles that feel challenging, but not terribly hard.
 Some scenes can last up to 20 minutes (like the plane scene in the British campaign), but it holds you out just enough to make you feel the terror of war and a little helpless.
 Some battles require waiting a certain amount of time before reinforcements arrive and then a wonderful orchestral soundtrack picks up and makes it that much more intense.

 The gun play is solid and feels great with favorite weapons like the MP40, M1 Garand, MP44, and the Springfield sniper rifle.
 We’ve used the weapons dozens of times but each weapon feels different which includes power, accuracy, and mechanics of the gun.
-I feel the grenades still have no weight, but there are a variety of them.
-Each level and scenario feels different and gripping, but you never get attached to any characters because the environment is the main attraction.
+I feel the grenades still have no weight, but there is a variety of them.
+Each level and scenario feel different and gripping, but you never get attached to any characters because the environment is the main attraction.